Heather Garriock: Coaching career

 Garriock was appointed senior head coach of the Sydney Uni SFC women's first team in 2014.

 In 2017, Garriock was appointed an assistant coach of Australia for the 2017 Algarve Cup.

 On 22 May 2017, Garriock was appointed head coach of Canberra United.
 She was let go in February 2020.

-Personal
+Personal life

 Garriock was born in Campbelltown in the western suburbs of Sydney.
 She attended Westfields Sports High School.

+Garriock and her long-term domestic partner (later husband), Mathieu Louchart's first child was born in late 2012.
+By the middle of the following year, the soccer player was in training to return to the national team.
+In October, Garriock was selected for the national squad, for an away friendly match in San Antonio, against the United States, although she did not play.
+After the tour, Football Federation Australia denied a claim from Garriock to cover her childcare expenses.
+A subsequent appeal to the New South Wales Civil and Administrative Tribunal was unsuccessful.
+Her ambition to compete for the Matildas, while caring for her child, was thwarted by lack of support.
+By July 2023 Garriock and Louchart were the parents of three children.

-Garriock started the Macarthur Youth Football Academy, based in the southwestern Sydney area of Camden.
+Garriock started the Macarthur Youth Football Academy in 2011, based in the southwestern Sydney area of Camden.

-In 2003, Garriock's brother, Nathan, died from injuries sustained during an altercation at a party he attended in Camden, NSW.
+In June 2003, Garriock's younger brother, Nathan, died at age 17 from injuries sustained during an altercation at a party he attended in Camden.

 Career statistics

 International goals

 Scores and results list Australia's goal tally first.